 Errata may appear, if the author requests corrections within 6 months after publication of the original work.

-Twenty-five reprints are available for each publication with free of charge.
+An electronic file is available for each publication with free of charge.

 No page charges are applied for publication.